TechArtToolBox/wheel-o-matic/README.md

 # Wheel-O-Matic
 Blender add-on to automate the rotation of any wheel, in any direction.
-Works on vehicles, works on splines, works with meshes and bones.
+Works on vehicles, works on curves, works with meshes and bones.
 (Blender 3.0 and above)

 See the documentation below for how to use.
 Video Tutorials can also be found here: